50+ Tips for Wine and Brewery Tours in Umpqua Valley, Oregon

 There are 12 cities in the Umpqua Basin: Canyonville, Drain, Elkton, Glendale, Myrtle Creek, Oakland, Reedsport, Riddle, Roseburg, Sutherlin, Winston, and Yoncalla.

-1. The Umpqua Valley hosts 26 Wineries and 5 Craft Breweries.
+1. The Umpqua Valley AVA is home to 27 Wineries, 22 tasting rooms and 5 Craft Breweries.
 Visiting these venues is a great way to learn the history and methods of wine and beer making.

-2. Trying different varietals of wine will expand your palate and better help you understand the concept of wine and food paring.
+2. Trying different varietals of wine will expand your palate and better help you understand the concept of wine and food pairing.